 - Minimum of 2 years (4,000 hours) of occupational experience as EMS personnel, of which at least 1 year (2,000 hours) shall be within 5 years prior to date of hire.
 One year (2,000 hours) of recent related occupational experience may be waived if the applicant has at least 2 years of post−secondary teaching experience in the appropriate occupational field within 5 years prior to date of hire.

-- Current State of Wisconsin Provider license, EMT or higher.
+- Current State of Wisconsin Paramedic license.

 - Current license/certificate as an Emergency Services Instructor I or EMS Instructor II as required by the Department of Health Services, issued by the State of Wisconsin.